Kubedex/chart-test-template/README.md

 # Gotchas

-The `Makefile` works out the name of the chart based up directories that exist in the repo.
+The `Makefile` works out the name of the chart based upon directories that exist in the repo.
 If you add more directories you'll need to exclude them.

 For example to exclude a `ci` and `docs` directory that you want to add update this line in the `Makefile`.